zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 leans towards that, from the one who overcomes, and from the one who increases."
 It is from the wiser of Gautam.

-「From Qiao Damo ZhiThe vast wise man": "The earth is called the broad, and the Blessed One possesses the same broad and extended wisdom as that of the earth.
+'From Qiao Damo ZhiThe vast wise man": "The earth is called the broad, and the Blessed One possesses the same broad and extended wisdom as that of the earth.
 Wisdom is called wisdom, which is wisdom, understanding... (abbreviated) No delusion, choice of law, right view.
 The Blessed One arrives (To have), to reach